The online 2015 Show has been judged.

 Prizes for the Show - AGS Gift Vouchers

-The AGS have introduced a range of Gift Vouchers and some of these are given as prizes each year for the online show.
-In 2015, there are three prizes available, each consisting of £40 worth of gift vouchers.
-The categories for which the prizes are awarded are:
+The AGS have a range of Gift Vouchers and some of these are given as prizes each year for the online show.
+In 2015, there were three prizes available, each consisting of £40 worth of gift vouchers.
+The categories for which the prizes were awarded are:

 - The 'best entry of a single species, variety of a species or hybrid'.
 The entry may contain more than one specimen (for example as in the case of a clump of bulbs).
-In 2014 this was won by Kirsten Andersen for her plant of Daphne cneorum pygmae 'Herskind Star' (Class 96).
+This was won by Doreen Mear for her plant of Iris iberica ssp elegantissima (Class 77)

 The 'best entry of a group of more than one variety of plant in a garden setting or in a container such as a trough'.
-In 2014 this was won by Tony Lee for his 'Crevice garden and alpine bed' (Class1).
+This has been won by Kirsten Andersen for her 'Alpine Plants' (Class 3).

-and for the first time last year - 'The highest number of 'First prize points' - was won by Kirsten Andersen.
+'The highest number of 'First prize points' - has been won, for the second year running by Kirsten Andersen.

 When entries close on Christmas Eve, visitors can view all the entries in each class, but without the exhibitor's name.
 Anyone logged in as a website user during judging can record their vote for the best plant or entry in each class.
 As well as presenting the official firsts, seconds and thirds chosen by the judges, the popular choice in each class is also be indicated when the results are published in January.